plan-net/core4/docs/source/core4/frontend/widgets.rst

 If the variant with Vue.js/Vuetify is too high an entry hurdle, you can also develop material design with Jquery/Bootstrap.
 For a first insight please visit https://fezvrasta.github.io/bootstrap-material-design/docs/4.0/getting-started/introduction/

-To get a standardized version of the Js-, JQuerycodes as well as Popper and CSS files, core4os has the files "widget.js" and "widget.css".
+To get a standardized version of the Js-, jQuery codes and CSS files, core4os has the files "widget.js" and "widget.css".

 widget.js includes:
     * JQuery v3.4.0